bcgov/indy-sdk/doc/wallet/enterprise-wallet-design-scenarios.md

 ## EW Design – Query Scenarios

+The following options are considered to improve wallet search performance when constructing proofs:

 1. Multiple Virtual Wallets (wallet per subject).
 1. Use proof request “predicates” as search criteria.
 1. Implement query filters in the wallet API.